-The appointments will run during Michaelmas Term on Mondays from Monday 28 September until Monday 30 November.
+The appointments will run during Lent Term on Mondays from Monday 11 January until Monday 15 March.
 There will be two time slots each week at 1.00pm and 1.30pm.

 Please note, these sessions are not suitable for students who are feeling at risk or in crisis.
 In these situations the student should contact their Tutor, who can arrange an appointment with a Mental Health Advisor at the University Counselling Service, or they can call NHS 111 option 2 to speak with a Mental Health professional or Samaritans on 116 123.